markymarc11/Notebook/README.md

 ##intro to photogrammatery
 - photogrammetry, its like a little look into all the cool things which we can do = computer vision
-- many different ways to get it done currently, for conusmer grade apps and phones --structure from motion, requites you to move around the object, instead of having the object move --you can get stills from a movie if someone did a full video of something -on the high end scale they use lazers!!!! better for getting the smallest little details, and can be very complex -with all the fancy things, all you really need is a camera that takes a decent picture
+- many different ways to get it done currently, for conusmer grade apps and phones
+- structure from motion, requites you to move around the object, instead of having the object move
+- you can get stills from a movie if someone did a full video of something
+- on the high end scale they use lazers!!!! better for getting the smallest little details, and can be very complex
+- with all the fancy things, all you really need is a camera that takes a decent picture
-- problems with digital history, shit dissappears a lot #blametheman --therefore it is important to think of sustainability of stuff -unity game engine, free for personal use
+- problems with digital history, shit dissappears a lot #blametheman
+- therefore it is important to think of sustainability of stuff
+- unity game engine, free for personal use
-English heritage puts out a bunch of nuts and bolts type things -basic idea of what you need for a print
+English heritage puts out a bunch of nuts and bolts type things
+- basic idea of what you need for a print
---clean, clear type photographs from a variety of depth --image matching, takes images and matches up the places of overlap, creating cloud of likely connnections --once you figure it all out you can take this object and ad all the coolness to it, using it for different things -when making pictures, try to take a decent amount of pictures, for a 360, do about 30-40 pictures -how it works
+-- clean, clear type photographs from a variety of depth -- image matching, takes images and matches up the places of overlap, creating cloud of likely connnections -- once you figure it all out you can take this object and ad all the coolness to it, using it for different things
+- when making pictures, try to take a decent amount of pictures, for a 360, do about 30-40 pictures
+- how it works
---computer finds tie points
+-- computer finds tie points
---lots of metadata is embeded in the data
+-- lots of metadata is embeded in the data
---such as the size of teh image plate
+-- such as the size of teh image plate
---if you know all the info, the computer can figuer out where you where when taking the photograph To make it all work, use meshlab, puts everything together -if the app isnt working, we just need to take the pictures, and we can use the comps in the history computer lab and use photoscan
+-- if you know all the info, the computer can figuer out where you where when taking the photograph To make it all work, use meshlab, puts everything together
+- if the app isnt working, we just need to take the pictures, and we can use the comps in the history computer lab and use photoscan
---quality stuff
+-- quality stuff

 JAn 24
 Accord Project    group discussion page bit.ly/3812-collab-notes
  - how much is the object dependant on knowing what went into it
  - is the process more important than the product

   hOw does seeing a 3D model change how we see something. is it the same as if we were there in person